deeanalyst/octra_testnet/README.md

 `If you get this image at any point of updating, you have done it well, no need to repeat.`

+You can send interact with my wallet too `octAv8GZbQCcYr2k8WkJ2kABv4kQirFRuXBDc7UCdR8hUtKt`send some tokens while encrypted and not, I will send back.

 Install requirements:
 ```
 python3 -m venv venv